Installation - LimeSurvey CE

 Make sure your server meets the following additional requirements.

 - MySQL 5.5.3 or later OR Microsoft SQL Server 2005 or later OR Postgres 9 or later.

-- Minimum PHP 5.5.9 or later; however, we recommend PHP 7.0.0+ with the following modules/libraries enabled:
+- Minimum PHP 7.2.5 or later; with the following modules/libraries enabled:

 - mbstring (Multibyte String Functions) extension library.